wasmCloud/wasmcloud.com/community/2023-10-04-community-meeting.md

 - We use Docusaurus to manage our documentation.
 It has a load of different features - including the ‘version’ feature.
 - If you’re using a specific version of Docusaurus, you can change the posture of the information you see.
 It will be really important to designate between versions of documentation.
 - For example, wasmCloud is not just one entity - it’s comprised of the versions of wash, wadm etc. you’re currently using.
-- Kevin’s view: the newest version of docs really is all that matters. old stuff is deprecated.
-Concurrent supported releases where they are different enough to have sep docs.
+- Kevin’s view: the newest version of docs really is all that matters.
+Old stuff is deprecated.
+Concurrent supported releases - where they are different enough to have sep docs.
 Until we have something like that, this could be overkill at this stage.
 - Yordis: tags - old versus new.
 Easy to discern.
 - Takeaway: We plan to be clear when we introduce new functionality in new versions to indicate that in the documentation for a time, but we do not plan to preserve multiple versions of documentation at this time.